- How do you talk to someone who has cancer?

 There are people who choose not to get any cancer treatment.
 This can be very hard for family and friends who may not agree with this choice.
 But for the most part, people who are able to make decisions for themselves have the right to refuse any and all treatment.

 As someone who cares about and supports the person with cancer, you may wonder why they would make this choice.
-Sometimes, the person has health problems that make cancer treatment harder or more risky.
-Others may feel that with their age and life history, it’s just “their time.”
+Maybe the person has health problems that make cancer treatment harder or more risky.
+Maybe they feel that with their age and life history, it’s just “their time.”
 Sometimes, the person’s religious beliefs come into play.
 There are many reasons why people choose to not get cancer treatment.

 It’s OK to ask your loved one about their reasons for refusing cancer treatment.
-Even though the answer may be hard to hear, the choice to refuse treatment is the patient’s—no one else’s.
+Even though the answer may be hard to hear, the choice to refuse treatment is the patient’s – no one else’s.
 Often, the reasons make sense and give you a better idea of what’s going on.
 It’s also OK to tell the patient what you think.
 You may say something like, “I hadn’t thought about it that way, and I’m glad you shared your point of view with me.”
-Or, “I wish you would talk to a doctor about treatment options, but I will support your choice and help you through this time the best that I can.”
+Or, “I wish you would talk to a doctor about treatment options, but I’ll support your choice and help you through this time the best that I can.”

 Even after a person refuses cancer treatment, it’s important to make sure they fully understand their options.
-You may want to ask the person to talk with a doctor about the decision and any possible treatments that might help.
-Some patients will agree to talk with the doctor, and others won’t.
+You may want to ask the person to talk with a doctor about the decision and whether any treatments might help.
+Some patients will agree to talk with a doctor, and others won’t.
 But don’t be surprised if, after talking with a doctor, the person still refuses treatment.
-Again, this person has the right to make their own choices, just as you have the right to feel the way you do.
+Again, they have the right to make their own choices, just as you have the right to feel the way you do.
 Try to see it from the point of view of the person with cancer, and continue to offer your support and friendship.

-Hospice workers give palliative care so that symptoms can be controlled as the cancer runs its course.
+The person who refuses cancer care may be open to hospice.
+Hospice workers give palliative or supportive care so that symptoms can be controlled as the cancer runs its course.
 They also try to help the family and the patient make the most of the time they have left.
-A patient who is able to make decisions may choose to refuse this care, too.
-If that happens, loved ones usually work with the situation as best they can, but should keep offering hospice and palliative care as an option.
-This can be especially crucial as the patient’s condition gets worse—the time may come when the family and loved ones cannot manage without help.
+A patient who is able to make their own decisions may choose to refuse this care, too.
+This can be hard on the family and loved ones, watching the person suffer while knowing that supportive care could ease the pain and other symptoms.
+If this happens, loved ones usually do the best they can, but should keep offering hospice and palliative care as an option.
+This care will be needed even more as the patient’s condition gets worse – the time may come when the family and loved ones cannot manage without help.